DeNederlandscheBank/data-quality-rules/README.rst

 This downloads the Solvency 2 XBRL taxonomy 2.4 and the corresponding example instance files and extracts them in the proper directories.

+The FTK taxonomy is not yet automatically downloaded, but you can download the zip-file and extract it, and then copy the files to data/taxonomy/arelle/cache/http.
+You can use both taxonomies at the same time.
+Some files in the FTK taxonomy already exists in the Solvency 2 taxonomy; you do not need to replace these.

 Contributing
 ============